verbb/formie/docs/integrations/crm.md

 Follow the below steps to connect to the Pardot API.

 :::tip
 Pardot uses Salesforce OAuth.
-As of Spring ‘26, Salesforce recommends **External Client Apps** for new integrations.
-Legacy **Connected Apps** may still work if you already have one, but new Connected Apps can no longer be created by default in many orgs.
-The steps below use External Client Apps.
+Salesforce recommends **External Client Apps** for API integrations.
+Existing **Connected Apps** can continue to work, but Salesforce restricts the creation of new Connected Apps.
+The steps below use an External Client App.
 :::

 :::warning